marc32132/worldLakeQuizApp/README.md

 - Oracle ATP and SQLite support
 - Dynamic quiz generation
 - Searchable lake database
-- tests covering core application functionality
+- Tests covering core application functionality

 ### 📖 Description
 A Django web application that generates geography quizzes based on real-world lake data.
 Users can take randomized quizzes, browse a searchable database of lakes, and (when signed in) save their quiz results.
 The project demonstrates user authentication, relational data modeling, dynamic quiz generation, and responsive UI design using Bootstrap.